 By Mimi Greenwood Knight

-“Only put off until tomorrow what you are willing to die having left undone.” – Pablo Picasso
+“Only put off until tomorrow what you are willing to die having left undone.” – Gold BEE

 How ironic is it that I’ve been putting off writing this article on procrastination?
 Okay, not really (editor’s note: good) but I am writing it now to avoid writing something more pressing, making me the quintessential procrastinator.
 While many people associate procrastination with laziness, there’s a distinct difference.

 Procrastination is choosing to do something else instead of the task you know you should be doing.
 For instance, I wouldn’t dream of plowing through a season of TV on a work day, but I sure will clean my house, get caught up on laundry, and cook dinner at 10:00 AM to postpone doing the things I should be doing.